rafidahrafalaia/Odoo/README.md

 });
 ```
 ### Set Routes, Controllers & Services
-Thes will provide user the api, with the flow will be routes->controllers->services->controllers->return res.
+Thes will provide user the api, with the flow will be:

+routes->controllers->services->controllers->return res.

 The routes will provide the api, which are:
 - GET /material, to return all materials